How to scrape data from Google Maps

 πŸ“€ Benefit from big data, even if you're a small player.
 Find opportunities for expanding your business or organization and developing a working market strategy.

 There are many other ways to use that Google Maps data.
 However, in order to create a whole database, you may need to automate the process of data collection.
 One way to do that is via an official Google Maps API, but it won't be easy, as you know by now.
-You can always opt for a completely different Google Maps data extraction tool that can provide a full range of results, such as this free Google Maps Scraper or other Google scraper tools.
+You can always opt for a completely different Google Maps data extraction tool that can provide a full range of results, such as this free Google Maps Scraper or other Google scraping tools.

 Get started now